Advanced CSS Units & Functions¶

 Supported CSS Units¶

-Every numeric field in Divi 5 has a unit picker that supports these units.
+Every numeric field in Divi 5 accepts these units via the unit picker.

 |---|---|---|---|